Leaving a tenancy

 If you want to leave the tenancy you normally have to provide four weeks notice in writing.

 What happens if you leave without giving proper notice

 If you leave without giving proper notice, the landlord may be entitled to charge rent up to the date when notice should have expired.
 If you’re still in the fixed term of a short assured tenancy, you could be charged until its end if you give no notice at all.

-If there’s a dispute about rent arrears after ending a tenancy, you should consult an experienced adviser, for example at a Citizens Advice Bureau - where to get advice.
+If there’s a dispute about rent arrears after ending a tenancy, you should consult an experienced adviser, for example at a Citizens Advice Bureau.
+Find out where to get advice.

 Joint tenants are jointly and solely liable for the rent and often the council tax.
 This is known as joint and several liability.

 If one joint tenant wants to leave and stops paying their share of the rent, the landlord can ask the other tenant or tenants to pay the full amount of the rent.